needhi-x/Employee-Performance-Predictor/README.md

 - Created synthetic HR dataset
 - Generated insights using data visualization

+---
 ## 🚀 Future Improvements

-Add real HR dataset
+- Use real HR dataset
-Build Streamlit dashboard
+- Build Streamlit dashboard
-Deploy as web app
+- Deploy as web app
-Add attrition prediction
+- Add attrition prediction

+---

 ## 👩‍💻 Author
 Nidhi Apotikar

+---

 ⭐ If you like this project
 Give it a ⭐ on GitHub!